Kyle Tucker Player Props: Astros vs. Guardians

-After hitting .256 with three doubles, a home run, three walks and five RBI in his past 10 games, Kyle Tucker and the Houston Astros face the Cleveland Guardians (who will start Triston McKenzie) at 6:10 PM ET on Saturday.
+On Sunday, Kyle Tucker (.256 batting average in his past 10 games, with three doubles, a home run, four walks and five RBI) and the Houston Astros face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 12:40 PM ET.

-He had two hits (going 2-for-6 with two RBI) in his most recent appearance against the Guardians.
+He racked up two hits (going 2-for-6 with two RBI) in his last appearance against the Guardians.

 Kyle Tucker Game Info & Props vs. the Guardians